Robert Edson Dornin

-Robert Edson "Dusty" Dornin (December 30, 1912, Berkeley, California - August 31, 1982) was a United States Navy officer who served in the Pacific Theater of World War II as a very successful submarine commander.
+Robert Edson "Dusty" Dornin (December 30, 1912 - August 31, 1982) was a United States Navy officer who served in the Pacific Theater of World War II as a very successful submarine commander.
 He remained in the Navy until his retirement in 1965.

 Pre-war

 Dornin entered the United States Naval Academy in 1931.
 He was an outstanding athlete on the basketball and lacrosse teams, but made his biggest mark in sports as a football end or wide receiver, teaming with Buzz Borries and Slade Cutter to form a powerful "troika" (numerous sources state he was an All-American, though he is not mentioned in the 1935 College Football All-America Team or any prior 1930s teams).
 Both his teammates would also distinguish themselves in the coming war, with Cutter also making his mark as a submariner.
 Cutter would later recall that Dornin "studied all the time"; he graduated 48th out of 442 in the Class of 1935.

 After serving on the battleship (1935–37) and the destroyer (1937–38), he graduated from Submarine School (1938–39).
 He was a lieutenant aboard the submarine from 1939 to 1941.